KTH/devops-course/contributions/essay/aronber-yannik/Readme.md

 ## Preliminary Outline
 -  introduction
   - What is Rust
-  - What is a buildpipe
+  - What is a CI
-  - What are GitHub Actions
 - Parts of the Rust Build buildpipe
   - bots
      - [\@bors](https://bors.rust-lang.org/)